coreui/coreui/docs/content/components/toasts.md

 {{< /example >}}

 {{< callout warning >}}
-Previously, our scripts dynamically added the `.hide` class to completely hide a toast (with `display:none`, rather than just with `opacity:0`).
-This is now not necessary anymore.
-However, for backwards compatibility, our script will continue to toggle the class (even though there is no practical need for it) until the next major version.
+Previously, our scripts dynamically added the `.hide` class to fully hide a toast (using `display:none` instead of just `opacity:0`).
+This is no longer necessary.
+However, for backwards compatibility, our script will still toggle the class (even though there is no practical reason to do so) until the next major version.
 {{< /callout >}}

 ### Live example

-Click the button below to show a toast (positioned with our utilities in the lower right corner) that has been hidden by default.
+Click the button below to display a toast (positioned with our utilities in the lower right corner) that is hidden by default.

 <div class="toast-container position-fixed bottom-0 end-0 p-3">
   <div id="liveToast" class="toast" role="alert" aria-live="assertive" aria-atomic="true">
     <div class="toast-header">
       {{< placeholder width="20" height="20" background="#007aff" class="rounded me-2" text="false" title="false" >}}
-      <strong class="me-auto">Bootstrap</strong>
+      <strong class="me-auto">CoreUI for Bootstrap</strong>
       <small>11 mins ago</small>
       <button type="button" class="btn-close" data-coreui-dismiss="toast" aria-label="Close"></button>
     </div>